koushikvikram/koushikvikram.github.io/Network Effects/data-network-effects.md

     - Peripheral data network effects like recommendation engines at Netflix are not powerful.
 6. Value created by data is perceived by the customer as valuable.
     - Makes the product more defensible against competition.

+## Advice from James Currier

+- James' website Tickle created a dataset of 24 billion answers from 150 million users, but realized that the data wasn't monetizable.
+- After two years of trying, clever use of the data made Tickle's core products maybe 20% better.
+Even 40% better doesn’t typically move the needle in growth or in defensibility against competitors.
+- In a world of abundant data, it's getting harder to differentiate on the basis of data quantity alone.
+- Make sure to understand the methods for creating real value with my data.

 Mind Map: Coming Soon!